 Like a siren's seductive song this alluring necklace will draw others into your style.
-Its ocean reef colors expressed through elegant kumihimo-style braids and intricate seed bead embellishments is sure to catch everyone's eye.
+Its ocean reef colors expressed through elegant kumihimo-style braids and intricate seed bead embellishments are sure to catch everyone's eye.

 Step one: Use precious metal liquid jewelry cleaner and a polishing cloth to buff the Hill Tribe Silver large starfish pendant and the Hill Tribe Silver starfish S clasp to give them a richer shine.
 Set both aside.

 Step two: Cut the 6x8mm silver-plated shell chain into two 6-inch strands.
 Attach each end of both strands to one 1.27x5.0mm sterling silver open jump ring.
 Note that the shells on this chain are all facing one direction.
 Be sure to keep both lengths of chain facing the same way.
 Watch our Handy Tip video to learn how to open and close a jump ring if you need help.
 Connect one jump ring from each chain to the S clasp.